SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/03-Validations.md

     <small th:if="${#fields.hasErrors('name')}" th:errors="*{name}" class="text-danger"> Name error</small> // Render Error

 </div>
 ```
+First, we access the field `th:field` and by using `th:errorclass`, a CSS class is attached for displaying the validation error to the user.

+As a result, the user receives very descriptive error:

 [image assetsSrc="Java-Spring-Fundamentals-Thymeleaf-and-Validation​-12.png" /]

 ## List All Errors

+Very often more than one input field is used, then the necessity of displaying the list of errors occurs:

 ```js
 // add.html